mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 ## Implementation And Refinement

+At the beginning i faced a big problem to understand the datasets and extract features that help to build a good model and in data preprocessing i faced a little difficult to begin with, and is going to improve over time.

-In this step i will build a model that **predicts whether or not someone will respond to an offer**.
+In the following steps i will build a model that **predicts whether or not someone will respond to an offer**.

 **First** i will prepare the dataset and create `X` and `y` data